 Towns and cities occasionally held market fairs, which attracted people from neighboring villages and other towns.
-Such events tended to draw large crowds, increasing a Medieval cities population.
+Such events tended to draw large crowds, increasing a Medieval city’s population.
 Tax registers became burdensome for peasants.
-Despite the local lords power to levy taxes, a tax list was by no means accurate and those who weren’t listed did not have to pay a shilling.
-The late 14th century peasant revolt denounced the inaccuracy of tax registers.
+Despite the local lord’s power to levy taxes, a tax list was by no means accurate and those who weren’t listed did not have to pay a shilling.
+The late 14th-century peasant revolt denounced the inaccuracy of tax registers.

 Mayors established safety precautions to protect their towns as it was common practice to trade with village people regularly.
 Towns that did not have walls erected tall fences, locking them at night to keep trespassers at bay.
 The success of a Medieval city was measured by the number of merchants it managed to attract.
 Cities under the jurisdiction of nobles were often more popular than other towns.
 Lords went out of their way to appease merchants.

 Though less organized compared to their Roman and Greek counterparts, Medieval cities nevertheless contributed to the workings of modern-day cities.
-The manner in which they emerged were closely linked to religion, water resources and the prevalent social hierarchy.
+The manner in which they emerged was closely linked to religion, water resources, and the prevalent social hierarchy.

 This article on medieval cities gives you plenty of facts about how medieval cities were laid out and how the people within medieval cities formed their societies, if you’d like to learn more about how medieval people lived we suggest that you look at the medieval London city page and our other medieval life pages by following the links at the bottom of this medieval cities page.